MehmetAzizYirik/MAYGEN/README.md

 ## Download Source Code

-It is assumed that users have git on their system and have initialised their local directory.
+You can download the source code as a ZIP file from the landing page of this repository.
+Alternatively, you can clone the repository using GIT.
 For more information [set-up-git](https://help.github.com/articles/set-up-git/ )

 To download MAYGEN source code: